qutip/qutip-tutorials/tutorials-v5/visualization/animation-demo.md

 ```

 The magic code may not work in your environments.
-This is likely to happen if you run jupyter on Linux or use Google Colab.
+This may happen if you run jupyter on Linux or use Google Colab.
 The code below will help you.

 ```python